Heart of Midlothian F.C.: The Romanov era

 The club began experiencing severe financial problems in November 2011, which meant they were unable to pay the players' wages, and the club was put up for sale.
 The squad's October salaries were late and the November wages were paid twenty-nine days late, just one day before their December salaries were due.
 The December pay failed to arrive on time, and a complaint was lodged with the Scottish Premier League by the players' union.
 During this period the club advised fringe players they were free to leave the club.
 On 4 January 2012 the SPL ordered Hearts to pay all outstanding wages by 11 January 2012 and insisted that January's wages had to be paid on time on 16 January.
 Hearts paid all outstanding wages that day following the sale of Eggert Jónsson to Wolves.
 On 17 January, the day after Hearts' wages were due to be paid, it was revealed all players had been paid.
 Despite this, the SPL issued a statement saying Hearts had failed to pay all players on 16 January and an emergency board meeting had been called; Hearts refuted this, saying payment of the remuneration had been made to all players.

 On 7 November 2012, Hearts were issued with a winding-up order by the Court of Session in Edinburgh after failing to pay a tax bill on time.

 In early June 2013, during the close season, a Hearts media statement stated that they would need to raise £500,000 in capital to keep the club up and running during the break between seasons.
 With no match day income coming in and a lack of finance from owner Romanov, the club were left in a position where they had to put their whole squad up for sale.

-On 17 June 2013, Heart of Midlothian began the process of entering into administration with debts of £25 million, owing recently bankrupt Ukio bankas £15 million.
+On 17 June 2013, Heart of Midlothian began the process of entering into administration with debts of £25 million, owing recently bankrupt Ūkio bankas £15 million.

 On 18 June 2013, a Scandinavian consortium offered to pay the club £500,000 immediately in return for a share of any future transfer income from up to 12 players; this was rejected by Hearts.
 The process of entering administration began on 19 June 2013 when the club's parent company, Ukio Bankas Investment Group (UBIG), filed papers at the Court of Session on Edinburgh for accountancy firm BDO to be named as administrators.